gausby/ecoule/documentation/building-an-ecoute-data-source.md

         return (new Source(options || {}));
     };

-**Notice**, it is a *strict requirement to execute `done`* at some point, otherwise the source will just hang, and thus hang the entire parent Écoute-insatance, which is patient; it can hang forever.
+**Notice**, it is a *strict requirement to execute `done`* at some point, otherwise the source will just hang, and thus hang the entire parent Écoule-insatance, which is patient; it can hang forever.

 If the Source use a workflow controle library, such as [Operandi](https://github.com/gausby/operandi), the done-callback can be passed around and called when every task in the source has been completed.

 ## Source Initialization
-If the Data Source implements an `initialize`-function it will get called just after the main Écoute-initialization, along with all the other initialization functions.
+If the Data Source implements an `initialize`-function it will get called just after the main Écoule-initialization, along with all the other initialization functions.

 ### Why Implement a Initialize Function Instead of Using a Constructor?
-If the following pattern is used, the constructor will get called when the Écoute-configuration is passed to the Écoute-instance, which is not always desirable.
+If the following pattern is used, the constructor will get called when the Écoule-configuration is passed to the Écoule-instance, which is not always desirable.

     function Source (config) {
         // a Source require a 'title' property